Table Partitioning in SQL Server has a bit of a learning curve. It’s tricky to just figure out how much data you have and where the data is stored.

 So I’ve got an ugly query for you!

 This query gives an overview of partitioned tables and indexes in a database.
-The query is also in a Gist, if you prefer.

-Column Definitions and Notes
+Column definitions and notes

 - Schema.Table: Schema name concatenated with table name